muhammad-fiaz/portfolio/README.md

 This project is built with Next.js and React, showcasing [Muhammad Fiaz](https://github.com/muhammad-fiaz/)'s [personal website](https://muhammadfiaz.com/).

-**Feel free to use this project for your own portfolio or as a reference for your projects.
+**Feel free to use this project for your portfolio or as a project reference.
 If you find it helpful, don't forget to give it a ⭐️ to show your support.
 [Fork this repo](https://github.com/muhammad-fiaz/portfolio/fork) if you want to contribute✨**

-**Support me by a little [sponsor ❤️](https://github.com/sponsors/muhammad-fiaz)**
+**Support me with a little [sponsor ❤️](https://github.com/sponsors/muhammad-fiaz)**

 ## Table of Contents